CauaneAndrade/CauaneAndrade/README.md

 Hi there, <br>
 My name is Cauane (@CauanAndrade), a Humanist and Developer with high hopes on changing the world. <br>
-I love Python and learn about web security.
+I love Python and learning about web security.

 :telescope: How to reach me: